 This is a sponsored post written by me on behalf of Devine Color.
-All opinions are 100% mine and I’m excited to share a DIY project with you!
+All opinions are 100% mine and I’m excited to share this DIY project with you!

 I have this dream of learning how to decorate.
 It’s up there with my goals of learning how to take great photos, reading books every day, and being able to do pull-ups.
 (I’m making more progress on some of these goals than others. 😉 )

 If you’ve been reading for a little while, you may recognize my old room.
 It was the dream room for my 16-year-old self – black, white, and pink all over – but by the time I entered college, I was ready for a change.
 Here’s the before picture:And here’s the after shot:My room got a major makeover last summer and it now has more of a light, neutral feel with gray walls and white/silver accents.
 I’m just now putting the finishing touches on it because most of the walls were still pretty bare.

 The final thing I wanted to add was a gallery wall, which I’ve seen all over Pinterest and in tons of home magazines.
 Photos are absolutely my favorite thing to use to decorate since they hold so many good memories, so I decided to do a DIY photo gallery wall project.
 I bought all of my supplies (other than frames) from Target, including my Devine Color spray paint.